 This course introduces design principles related to layout, graphics, and fonts.
 These principles will be applied in the development of effective print and digital business presentations and publications.
+Prerequisite(s): 103-102 Microsoft Office Suite

 106-167 | Office Procedures 3 // 1 Credit